 The number of additional calories you should consume is based on your level of activity.
 Olympians have been known to consume as much as 8,000 to 12,000 calories per day when training, which is far more than the Dietary Guidelines for Americans recommends.
 However, unless your job requires rigorous physical activity each day, chances are your lifestyle is moderately active or active.

 Moderate vs. More Rigorous Activity

-Moderately active adult females all require an extra 200 calories per day.
+Moderately active adult females all require an extra 200 calories per day, per the Dietary Guidelines for Americans.
 This means that moderately active females may consume as much as 2,200 calories per day.
 More active females may consume an additional 400 and 600 calories per day depending on age, to a maximum of 2,400 calories.

 Moderately active adult males should consume between 200 and 400 extra calories per day, up to a daily total of 2,800 calories.
 The exact amount depends on age: Moderately active adult males aged 18, 21 to 25 and 41 to 45 all require an additional 400 calories per day, while all other ages require an additional 200 calories per day.

 Active adult males consume an additional 400 and 800 extra calories per day, up to a daily total of 3,200 calories.
 Only 18-year-old adults require an extra 800 calories; the remainder require either 400 or 600 additional calories a day.

 Calculating Calories per Day

 Most people can use the Dietary Guidelines for Americans charts to find out the number of calories best suited to their dietary needs and lifestyle.
 However, if you're still uncertain about how many calories you should consume per day, there are various calorie calculator apps you can download or find online, including LIVESTRONG.com's MyPlate app.